 Charity registered in Scotland SC022263

-The successful candidate will proactively manage a caseload of individuals who have experienced mental health problems who are unemployed and/or currently off work.
-You will deliver the Individualised Placement and Support (IPS) evidence-based model of vocational rehabilitation for people with enduring mental health problems.
+The successful candidate will proactively manage a caseload of individuals who are unemployed and/or currently off work.
+You will deliver the IPS evidence-based model of vocational rehabilitation for people with complex and enduring mental health problems.
 Working directly with all relevant stakeholders: the individual, NHS Fife, Fife Council, GPs, employers, colleges, Job Centre Plus and Occupational Health to enable individuals to gain and retain employment.

 For this period of funding, the role will mainly be done virtually, with collaborative technology being used to ensure that a minimum of 65% of your time is spent working with clients, employers or referrers.
 Although working remotely, there is an expectation of occasional essential travel for face-to-face engagements within Fife.
 You will undertake to agree to and practise in line with FEAT’s professional guidelines and will be part of an enthusiastic dynamic team offering an inclusive, non-judgmental approach to support and empower people to flourish by managing their mental health for life.

 FEAT require all client-facing staff hold, or have a commitment to holding, professional registration as a Certified Disability Management Professional (CDMP) through attainment of the NIDMAR qualification.
 There is an opportunity to complete this requirement through funded training and subsidised membership, once in post (subject to availability, terms and conditions).

 FEAT are an Equal Opportunities and Disability Confident employer and encourage applications from all members of the community including disabled applicants.
 We welcome applications from everyone irrespective of gender and ethnic group, but, as members of ethnic minority groups are currently under-represented in our organisation we would encourage applications from members of these groups.
 Appointment will be based on merit alone.